openattic/openattic/documentation/developer_docs/dev_e2e.rst

     understanding the behavior of the application
   * Make test spec files independent from each other because it's not guaranteed that test files will be executed in a specific order
-  * Always navigate to the page which should be tested to make sure that the page is in a "clean state"
+  * Always navigate to the page which should be tested to make sure that the page is in a "clean state".
+    This can be done by putting the navigation part in a ``beforeEach``-function.
   * Locators and specs should apply to the Jasmine2 and Protractor version 3.x.x functionalities
   * Make sure that written tests do work in Chrome (v.
 49.x.x) and Firefox (v.
 45.x)
   * The name of folders/files should tell what the test is about (i.e. folder "user" contains "user_add.e2e.js"